 - Interpret the outputs of AIX performance monitoring and tuning tools used to view the impact of features such as SMT, shared processors, additional shared processor pool activations, and device virtualization

 - Configure the Suspend and Resume and Active Memory Sharing features

 - Implement the deduplication feature of Active Memory Sharing

-This course is for anyone responsible for the system administrative duties implementing and managing virtualization features on a System p server.
-The audience for this training includes the following:
+This advanced course is for anyone responsible for implementing and managing virtualization features on a System p server including:

 - AIX technical support individuals